AleeAlette1/NEOs_Project/README.md

 - Conducted Random-Over-Sampler, SMOTE, Random Forest, Over and Under Sampling and SMOTEENN tests to populate NEOS that are potentially hazardous to Earth as accurate as possible.
 - Created Google Slides and Tablaeu dashboard to provide a visually appealing and interactive presentation to our audience.

+## Technologies Used

+Which tools are the best fit for your project?

+We have chosen the following:
+- PostgreSQL to store large and sophisticated data safely
+- PySpark to have a wide range of libraries and use it for Machine Learning Analysis.
+It provides simple and comprehensive API.
+- CSV files to read data and then to import into a spreadsheet or another storage database
+- Tableau to create a dashboard and story for presenting our analysis
+- Entity Relationship Diagram (ERD) to model the data stored in our database
+- Random Forest Classifier to test our Machine Learning
+- Pandas for cleaning the data
+- A public AWS RDS database to store our data

 ### Dashboard
 We will be using Tablaeu to create our final dashboard because it is visually appealing and it is interactive for the viewers.
 We will be creating a story within Tablaeu so that the users can click through different section titles to see an array of data.
 Some data we are planning to show are maps of the different points in the world an asteroid could hit, the probability of an asteroid hitting us using different graphs, a scatterplot of the asteroids that are the biggest threat, and much more.